BabylonJS/Documentation/content/How_To/Sprites/packed_manager.md

 You are able to animate using a packed spritesheet with *playAnimation*.
 You must ensure that the frames for the animation are consecutive and in the correct order in the JSON file.

-Slide show animation from JSON file https://www.babylonjs-playground.com/#YCY2IL#5
+Slide show animation from JSON file: <Playground id="#YCY2IL#5" title="Slide Show From .json" description="Simple example of a slide show loaded from a .json file." image=""/>
-Slide show animation with in-line JSON to show order of slides https://www.babylonjs-playground.com/#YCY2IL#13
+Slide show animation with in-line JSON to show order of slides: <Playground id="#YCY2IL#13" title="Slide Show Animation With In-Line .json" description="Simple example of a slide show animation with in-line .json." image=""/>